ozjimbob/ecbtools/README.md

 ecbtools
 ========

-R tools developed by the University of Tasmania Environmental Change Biology lab.
+R library of tools developed by the University of Tasmania Environmental Change Biology lab.

+grant.williamson@utas.edu.au